-All monthly releases were within the +/-20% monthly tolerance around the target volumes tolerance allowed under the Snowy Water Licence.
-There were five days where the daily releases were outside the daily target by more than 20%.
-These were reported to NSW DoI Water.
+All monthly releases except March 2020 were within the +/-20% monthly tolerance allowed under the Snowy Water Licence.
+There was one day where the daily releases was outside the daily target by more than 20%.
+This was reported to NSW DPIE Water.
 All other releases were within the +/-20% daily tolerance allowed under the Snowy Water Licence.

-As allocations for the 2018-19 water year once again exceeded 100GL, a flushing flow was Scheduled for the Snowy River as set out on page 5.
-Due to persistent dry inflows, the reservoir level required to deliver the flushing flow could not be achieved.
-Snowy Hydro worked closely with NSW Dol Water to deliver a flow with a lower peak and longer duration.
+As allocations for the 2019-20 water year once again exceeded 100GL, a flushing flow was scheduled for the Snowy River, as set out on page 5.